Operating with your Data¶

 Tip

-By selecting an empty scope (meaning the Action will not reflect its natural effect on any other widget), and by adding a dedicated Event to the onChange trigger it is possible to use the selected value (or values) of the Action for a different operation and not the already defined filter operation.
+By selecting an empty scope (meaning the Action will not reflect its natural effect on any other widget), and by adding a dedicated Event to the onChange trigger, it is possible to use the selected value (or values) of the Action for a different operation and not the already defined filter operation.

 Data Filtering¶

-This operation is performed following three steps:
+This operation is performed following the steps below:

 the selected value of the considered Action generates a filter code as in the pre or post-filter query manager.